KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/verify-installation.hbs.md

 # Verify Your Installation

-This topic tells you how to verify your Cloud Native Runtimes, commonly known as Cloud Native Runtimes, installation.
+This topic tells you how to verify your Cloud Native Runtimes (CNRs) installation.
 You can verify that your Cloud Native Runtimes installation was successful by testing Knative Serving.

 ## <a id='prerecs'></a> Prerequisites